 Before You Visit These Michigan Lavender Farms

-Generally, the best time to visit lavender fields in Michigan is mid-July, when lavender reaches peak bloom.
-Most of Michigan’s lavender farms open in June, but this is subject to change.
-Sometimes the lavender’s color will last into August.
-However, checking with the farm before visiting for hours, tour availability, and special events is always best.
+However, you’ll find most of Michigan’s lavender farms are open by June, and sometimes the lavender’s color will last into August.
+Of course, checking with the farm before visiting for hours, tour availability, and special events is always best.

-Please keep in mind lavender needs sunshine and bees in order to thrive.
-Therefore, when you visit these farms, make sure you have sun protection — such as sunscreen, sunglasses, and/or a hat.
-If you are allergic to bee stings, you should also take necessary precautions.
 Also, if you suffer from seasonal allergies like I do, you might want to consider taking your allergy medication prior to your visit.

 Lastly, these are working farms, so wear closed-toe shoes that provide stability for walking on uneven ground.